 “Just tell me exactly what it is,” Dad replied calmly.

 The doctor paused for a moment.
 He looked over at me and I nodded.
-If anyone could handle getting the hard news straight, it would be Dad.
+If anyone could handle getting the hard news straight, it was Dad.

 “To be honest, Phil, you don’t have long,” he finally said.
 “It’s a race between your heart and your kidneys as to which one will do you in first.”